-3 Distances Between Permutations
+3 Distances between permutations

-Differently from binary strings where a single, natural definition of distance, the Hamming distance, is normally used, for permutations many notions of distance are equally natural.
+Differently from binary strings where a single, natural definition of distance, the Hamming distance, is universally accepted, for permutations many notions of distance are equally natural.
 This situation is further complicated by the fact that such distances relate to each others in various ways with subtle dependencies.
 Further complication arises from the fact that permutations and circular permutations (and also permutations with repetitions to a lesser extent) are treated as if they were the same representation, which is incorrect.
 Indeed, although they are connected, they are different representations and they allow for different notions of distance.
-For a survey on metrics on permutations see [4].
+For a survey on metrics on permutations see [Deza & Huang, 1998].